joelzamboni/joelzamboni.com/content/posts/when-the-law-doesnt-matter.md

 New York's Attorney General Letitia James didn't wait for perfect cases.
 She investigated an industry, found systematic violations, and took action.

 Virginia's Attorney General could do the same.
 The question is whether anyone will demand it.

+### Demand Legislative Action

+Governor Youngkin vetoed SB 1252 - the bill that would have closed the loopholes protecting predatory lenders.
+The bill passed the Senate 38-0.
+Unanimous bipartisan support.

+Contact your state legislators.
+Ask them:
+- Why did Governor Youngkin veto SB 1252?
+- Will you override the veto or reintroduce the bill?
+- What are you doing to protect Virginia small businesses from 820% interest rates?

+Find your Virginia legislators: [Virginia General Assembly](https://virginiageneralassembly.gov/)

 ### Share This Story